Servebolt/servebolt-optimizer/Readme.txt

 == Changelog ==

 = 3.5.53 =
-* Bugfix: Prevent additional db writes to options table on Admin pages by skipping them when the db migraion version is the current migration version.
+* Bugfix: Prevent additional db writes to options table on Admin pages by skipping them when the db migration version is the current migration version.

 = 3.5.52 =
 * Added more image sizes to Image Resizer for Accelerated Domains.
 This overcomes image quality issues on sites that have minimal SRCSET image sizes implemented.